Insider trading: U.S. court decisions

-In 2019 the U.S. Court of Appeals for the Second Circuit ruled in United States v.
+In 2019, the United States Court of Appeals for the Second Circuit ruled in United States v.
 Blaszczak that the "personal-benefit" test announced in Dirks does not apply to Title 18 fraud statutes, such as 18 USC 1348.
 In Dirks, the court also defined the concept of "constructive insiders" as lawyers, investment bankers, and others who receive confidential information from a corporation while providing services to the corporation.
 The court held that constructive insiders are also liable for insider trading violations if the corporation expects the information revealed to them to remain confidential, since they acquire the fiduciary duties of a true insider.

 The next expansion of insider trading liability came in SEC vs. Materia, 745 F.2d 197 (2d Cir.
 1984), the case that first introduced the misappropriation theory of liability for insider trading.
 Materia, a financial printing firm proofreader who clearly was not an insider by any definition, was found to have determined the identity of takeover targets based on proofreading tender offer documents in the course of his employment.
 After a two-week trial, the district court found him liable for insider trading, and the Second Circuit Court of Appeals affirmed, holding that the theft of information from an employer, and the use of that information to purchase or sell securities in another entity, constituted a fraud in connection with the purchase or sale of a securities.
 The misappropriation theory of insider trading was born, and liability was thereby further expanded to encompass a larger group of outsiders.

 In United States v.
 Carpenter (1986), the Supreme Court cited an earlier ruling while unanimously upholding mail and wire fraud convictions for a defendant who had received his information from a journalist rather than from the company itself.
 The journalist R. Foster Winans was also convicted, on the grounds that he had misappropriated information belonging to his employer, The Wall Street Journal.
 In the widely publicized case, Winans had traded in advance of "Heard on the Street" columns appearing in the Journal.

 The Court stated in Carpenter: "It is well established, as a general proposition, that a person who acquires special knowledge or information by virtue of a confidential or fiduciary relationship with another is not free to exploit that knowledge or information for his own personal benefit but must account to his principal for any profits derived therefrom."
 However, in upholding the securities fraud (insider trading) convictions the justices were evenly split.